United States Department of State

 DRL is committed to an anti-discrimination policy in all of its projects and activities.
 DRL welcomes applications irrespective of race, ethnicity, color, creed, national origin, gender, sexual orientation, gender identity, disability, or other status.

-Any applicant listed on the Excluded Parties List System in the (www.sam.gov) and/or has a current debt to the U.S. government is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR,1986 Comp., p.
+Any applicant listed on the Excluded Parties List System in the System for Award Management (SAM.gov) (www.sam.gov) and/or has a current debt to the U.S. government is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR,1986 Comp., p.
 189) and 12689 (3 CFR,1989 Comp., p.
 235), “Debarment and Suspension.”
 Additionally, no entity or person listed on the Excluded Parties List System in SAM.gov can participate in any activities under an award.
 All applicants are strongly encouraged to review the Excluded Parties List System in SAM.gov to ensure that no ineligible entity or person is included in their application.

 D. Application and Submission Information